Most types of arthritis can not be cured, but you can manage the symptoms, You just need to know how.

 The goal is to move.
 But to not load up the joints unnecessarily and cause pain and inflammation.
 Our practitioners really try to keep you moving, so have a chat and we can discuss what is best for you and your body.

+It just doesn’t help any situation.
 Stress really does not help you.
-And it certainly does your arthritis no favors.
+And it certainly does your arthritis no favours.
 It has even been suggested that prolonged stress or a stressful event can trigger or worsen some conditions, including certain types of arthritis.
 What we do know is that stress has the ability to flare up arthritis.
 Reduce your stress is easier said than done.
 We get that.
 At the end of the day, to get you feeling great, this is an issue that needs to be chatted about.

 Arthritic joints can not always do what they used to do.
 This means you may not be able to do somethings that you could before.
 Please, ask for help!
 By pushing your joints and making them do what they can not physically do anymore, you can actually cause some damage and increase inflammation, leaving you sore.
 You need to keep moving and need to keep using those joints, but don’t push them over the edge.
 They will protest in pain.